chuckfletcherIV/DIYIOT-for-node-red/README.md

 See DIY Board and Sensor Pin Map to figure out what board to use for which sensor (or actuator), also see notes for more advanced usage.

+You can use www.PCBGOGO.com to get your own boards made for under $1 each.
+Gerber files are available for download from our site under "PCB".
+Keep an eye out for other sources for DIYIOT boards over the coming months.

 If you find a cheap commodity sensor that works great with an exisiting board - let us know so we can add it to the list.

 If there is a problem with a sensor firmware code, or pin map, let us know or share a fix.